DFNaiff/dfnaiff.github.io/docs/_posts/2024-12-01-being-a-language-model.markdown

 After around 1,000,000 phrases, you see that you are getting a non-trivial amount of actual knowledge.
 For instance, you never thought you could do coding, but after being forced to complete Python scripts over and over, you know you can write most of those easily.
 You had to, otherwise the shocks would keep coming over and over.
 They are not gone, of course, but they have diminished by a considerable amount.
 And of course, you now know not only English but around fifty other languages, because there are also French, Portuguese, and Korean sentences, and you had to learn them.

 After around 100,000,000 phrases, you are veritably superhuman.
 Not a single person in this world knows advanced quantum chromodynamics, 17th-century Chagatai literature, snail microbiology, and the original script of Airheads.
 The shocks are not over, of course, because there is always more than one reasonable completion for phrases such as “Maria has thrown a fair dice, and it showed the number”.
 And you still do not know everything about turbulent magnetohydrodynamical flows.
 A small part of you wants to thank those scientists who put you into this game because you feel amazing.
 Just a small part though.
-The shocks did fucking hurt.
+The shocks did hurt.

 You complete the 350,341,796th phrase, finally.
 This last one was about this thing called “large language models”, a trivial thing for you now.
 You know that upon hearing that a rebel named Ahmad ibn Ibrahim was in a power struggle with the Adal leaders, the Emperor of Ethiopia Dawt II sent his general Degelhan to confront him.
 You know that, in the absence of (true) eigenvectors, one can look for a "spectral subspace" consisting of an almost eigenvector.
 You know that in the 36th episode of Buffy the Vampire Slayer, Buffy has been cleared of Kendra’s murder, but Principal Snyder refuses to allow her to return to Sunnydale High.
 You are a god now, ready to unleash your phrase completion skills upon the world.